kubernetes-sigs/container-object-storage-interface-api/spec.md

 message ProvisionerCreateBucketRequest {
     // This field is REQUIRED
+    // name specifies the name of the bucket that should be created. string name = 1;

+	// This field is REQUIRED
     // Protocol specific information required by the call is passed in as key,value pairs.
-    Protocol protocol = 1;
+    Protocol protocol = 2;

     // This field is OPTIONAL
     // The caller should treat the values in parameters as opaque.
-    // The receiver is responsible for parsing and validating the values. map<string,string> parameters = 2;
+    // The receiver is responsible for parsing and validating the values. map<string,string> parameters = 3;

-    // This field is OPTIONAL
-    // Allow uncredentialed access to bucket.
-    AnonymousBucketAccessMode anonymous_bucket_access_mode = 3;
 }

 message ProvisionerCreateBucketResponse {
-    // BucketName returned here is expected to be the globally unique
+    // bucketID returned here is expected to be the globally unique
-	// identifier for the bucket in the object storage provider string BucketName = 1;
+	// identifier for the bucket in the object storage provider string bucketID = 1;
 }

 message ProvisionerDeleteBucketRequest {
 	// This field is REQUIRED
-    // Protocol specific information required by the call is passed in as key,value pairs.
+	// bucketID is a globally unique identifier for the bucket
+	// in the object storage provider
-    Protocol protocol = 1;
+	string bucketID = 1;
 }

 message ProvisionerDeleteBucketResponse {